 Why do Feet Start Cracking

 There are a lot of reasons why our heels tend to crack.
 (Medically, we call these cracks fissures.)
 And they all get worse with cold weather.
 Because we put on central heating, which dries up our skin.
 Or we turn up the heat in our shower, sucking up our skin's moisture.
 And then, if we have peripheral neuropathy, sudden temperature drops makes things worse.
 Which is a problem, because the condition affects your circulation.
 And, by extension, your skin health.

 Sadly, that's not all: changes in your hormones can lead to cracks in your skin.
 As you get older, your oil-producing glands also stop working as well.
 At the same time, your elastin protein levels drop, so your skin becomes drier.
-Then, if you have eczema or psoriasis, your feet are more likely to develop cracks.
+Then, if you have eczema or psoriasis, your feet are more likely to develop cracks regardless of your age.
 Finally, changes in your skin surfaces, like built up callouses, up your risk for cracks.

 You’ll know that your heels are getting into cracking territory if the skin in the area becomes thick and rough.
 Your feet may start to itch because of severe dryness.
 Next, you’ll likely notice some flaking of the skin.
 And, if things go too far, cracks may become deep enough to start bleeding.
 That can be particularly dangerous if you have diabetes.
 Because any type of wound could put your foot health in peril.

 Now you know your feet are likely to become dry during winter.
 So you know it's important to take precautionary measures:

 1. Try to apply a thick moisturizer, like Vaseline, once or twice a day to your feet.
 At night, lather your heels up before bed.
 Then slip on loose, cotton socks.
 That will trap the moisture in while you sleep, without cutting off circulation.